 The price of gold, as each price, is determined by the market forces of demand and supply.
 The supply is the amount of a good offered for sale at each price.
-Therefore, the gold supply is the amount of a gold offered for sale at a given price.
+Therefore, the gold supply is the amount of gold offered for sale at a given price.
 The gold supply in that sense should not be confused with the annual supply of gold widely analyzed by many analysts (we will explain this later).
 The annual supply of gold comes from recycling, net hedging and mining production.

-Therefore, gold should not be analyzed as a commodity, because it is a monetary asset and no other commodity (maybe except silver to some extent) has a comparatively high stock-to-flow ratio.
+Therefore, gold should not be analyzed as a commodity, because it is a monetary asset and no other commodity (maybe except silver to some extent) has a comparatively such high stock-to-flow ratio.
 This is why the mining production is only a tiny fraction of the total gold stock and, thus, does not drive the gold price.
 The annual supply is thus negligible compared to the overall supply.
 Hence, investors should ignore commodity-type approaches when analyzing the gold market since they often lead to the wrong investment conclusions.

 Instead, they should analyze gold like a currency.
 Just like with other currencies, the supply of gold comes from the holders of gold who decide to bring it into the market.
 The supply side of the gold market is dominated by the owners of the world’s existing stockpile of gold.
 In some sense, every ounce of gold is for sale at some price.
 It is just a matter of price and people’s preferences.
-For example, if the supply of gold increases it means that sellers value their gold less intense and are willing to sell it at a lower price.
+For example, if the supply of gold increases it means that sellers value their gold less intensely and are willing to sell it at a lower price.
 What does influence the supply of gold?
 There are many factors such as the level of confidence in the economy, the U.S. dollar exchange rate, the level of real interest rates and so on.
 For instance, when people believe that the U.S. dollar will appreciate, they could bring their gold into market more willingly, increasing the available supply of bullion and exerting a downward pressure on the price of gold.

-We encourage you to learn more about the precious metals market – not only about the link between gold supply and the price of the metal, but also how to successfully use the shiny metal as an investment and how to profitably trade it.
-A great way to start is to sign up for our .
+We encourage you to learn more about the precious metals market – not only about the link between gold supply and the price of the metal, but also how to successfully useand how to profitably trade it.
+Great way to start is to sign up for our .
 If you’re not ready to subscribe yet and are not on our gold mailing list yet, we urge you to sign up.
 It’s free and if you don’t like it, you can easily unsubscribe.
 Back